Code of Ethics and Conduct

 - Possession of weapons of any type; or

 - Use, possession, distribution or sale of illegal drugs, alcohol or any prohibited substance, except for approved medical purposes.
 The consumption of alcoholic beverages on company premises is only permitted for company-sponsored events and with prior management approval.

 5.2 Working Attitude

-- Employees are expected to be adaptive and optimistic with continued energy and confidence
+- Employees are expected to be adaptive and optimistic with continued energy and confidence to meet global challenges.

 - Employees are encouraged to collaborate across markets, functions and teams towards achieving TWB Group’s common goal.

 - Employees shall support the establishment of centres of excellence and innovation to enable knowledge sharing and the free-flow of ideas across TWB Group.

 - Employees are expected to behave in a professional and harmonious manner, by treating each other with respect, dignity, fairness and courtesy.

 5.3 Protection of Assets and Funds

 The Directors and the Employees must protect the assets and funds of the Group to ensure availability for legitimate business purposes and that no property, information or position belonging to the Group or opportunity arising from these be used for personal gain.

 5.4 Business Records and Data Integrity